coleblackman/vimpaste/README.md

 # vimpaste
-Based on wookayin/imagepaste.vim
+Based on wookayin/imagepaste.vim, but partially rewritten.

+Allows you to copy images into vim.

 Installs like normal vim extensions.
 The clipboard integration was a little buggy, but seems to be functional on 10.15.7, no idea why that improved.
-This plugin seems to work fine now.
+This plugin is functional.

-TODO: Windows version
+Not compatible with Windows